The TRP 10mm 6″ – An Enhanced Configuration

 It’s worth noting that a 6″ 1911 will obviously have a longer sight radius as well, and while this is something that is useful for accurate shooting at distance, it is somewhat mitigated by the red-dot optic.
 Nevertheless, the back-up sights are there should they need to be used, so it’s worth mentioning the longer sight radius they employ.

-Without going into the historical attributes, concepts, and development of the 10mm cartridge, let’s just establish that it is, for an automatic pistol cartridge, powerful.
+Without going into the historical attributes, concepts, and development of the 10mm cartridge, let’s just establish that, for an automatic pistol cartridge, the 10mm Auto is powerful.
 A current 180gr loading can be had as an FMJ traveling along at a nominal 1050fps or a JHP (often used for personal defense or hunting) making 1300fps.
 For those of you doing the math, that is a power factor of 189 and 234, respectively.
 There are of course many other loadings available and the longer 6″ barrel may help increase some of these velocities.
 Combine that with the ease of use the RMR provides and this configuration presents a pretty formidable hunting partner.

 Generally speaking, as the power of the cartridge increases with a greater performance level so typically will the recoil impulse.
 So as we once again approach the aforementioned balance, there comes a point where, in order to increase or maintain a given performance level, ones equipment must change.
 This is where the “speed” part comes in.